Huma-Num in a Nutshell

 - customized presentation with NAKALA Press.

 This allows the separation of data management from data presentation.

 ISIDORE is a search platform allowing access to digital data of Humanities and Social Sciences.
-Open to all, it relies on the principles of Web of data and provides free access to data (open access).
+Open to all, it relies on the principles of Linked Open Data and provides free access to data (open access).
 More than a simple search interface, ISIDORE standardizes and enriches the metadata and data collected thanks to recognized vocabularies in three languages (French, English and Spanish).